hiimtaylorjones/heroku-consulting-example/development_notes.md

 While all of these are great, I chose to use the monkeypatch since I didn't want to rock the boat around the Rails or Postgres version this late in the project.
 With the patch in place, I finally had results from the test suite.

 While a lot of test coverage was valid and in place for the application, many tests were out of date or not needed at all.
 So, I cleaned up and fixed the test suite.

+Two files, `test/controllers/posts_controller_test.rb` and `test/mailers/post_mailer_test.rb` needed to have test cases fixed.
+I commented out `test/controllers/comments_controller_test.rb` because its routes were never included within the `config/routes.rb` file of our application.
+I want to leave that up to the client to decide whether or not they want to include that functionality or delete it alltogether.